Odianosen25/appdaemon_custom_plugins/influxdb/README.md

 - ``token:`` This must be declared, and is the token to be used to accesss the database.
 More can be read [here](https://docs.influxdata.com/influxdb/v2.0/security/tokens/)
 - ``org:`` This must be declared, and its the ``organization`` in the database the plugin is to store data in the database.
 More can be read [here](https://docs.influxdata.com/influxdb/v2.0/organizations/)
 - ``timeout:`` (optional, int) The connection timeout to used, when accessing the database in milliseconds.
 This defaults to ``10000``
 - ``bucket:`` This must be declared, and its the bucket where the data will be stored within the database.
 More can be read [here](https://docs.influxdata.com/influxdb/v2.0/organizations/buckets/).
-For flexibility, this can be either declared either top level, whereby all data to be stored using this plugin will enter a single bucket, at the ``databases`` level, where each database has its own bucket.
+For flexibility, this can either be declared at the top level, whereby all data to be stored using this plugin will enter a single bucket.
+Or on the other hand at the ``databases`` level, where each database has its own bucket.
 - ``databases:`` This must be declared, and its essenatially the ``namespaces`` the plugin is to get data from.
 Each `database` as said earlier is a valid namespace within AD, and can be configured using the following
     - ``bucket:`` (optional, str) If wanting the data from the namespace to be in a certain bucket, this config here over rides the top level one if available
     - ``tags:`` (optional, list) When storing data into influxdb, it allows for each data to be tagged.
 This can be very userful for filtering and grouping data together.
 The plugin by default